 Author: Nina Hwang, MPH

 Anxiety about the spread of the COVID-19 virus has led households to significantly increase their use of cleaning and disinfecting chemicals throughout the pandemic.
 Though well-intentioned, these habits can expose households to toxic chemicals, ultimately causing more harm than good.
-Since the virus primarily spreads via person-to-person transmission, covering the surfaces in your home with
+By learning how to choose safer products and understanding when disinfecting is appropriate, you can guard against viruses and other germs while also protecting your home’s indoor air quality and the health and safety of your family.

 Are you concerned about properly disinfecting for coronavirus while also protecting people from the health risks associated with hazardous chemical exposure?
 Green Seal’s new Guidelines for Safer COVID-19 Cleaning and Disinfection spell out five effective and responsible cleaning practices for occupant health and safety during the pandemic.
 Improper cleaning and disinfection practices – such as